 - Does anyone in your immediate family have a diagnosed sleep disorder?

-- Describe your sleep environment.
+- What is your sleep environment like?

 Next, the doctor may recommend a sleep study.
 The person may sleep overnight at a sleep laboratory while special equipment records brain waves, eye and leg movements, oxygen levels, airflow, and heart rhythm.
 A sleep specialist will then interprets the results.

 Some people can do the test at home.
 However, if a doctor suspects that a person may have an underlying health condition, they will recommend an in-lab sleep study.